KevinVitale/GW2Kit/README.md

 ##### For iOS apps:

 1. Open Xcode and start a new iOS project (skip if you already have a project)
-> Select the project template you prefer (I usually prefer an empty project)
+-- *Select the project template you prefer (I usually prefer an empty project)*
 - From outside Xcode, follow the instructions above to clone the project into a `GW2Kit` folder inside your project's root directory
-> Really make sure you've updated GW2Kit's submodules
+-- *Really make sure you've updated GW2Kit's submodules*
 - Back in Xcode, Drag the `GW2Kit.xcodeproj` file into your app's project navigation
 - Select your project's target's own build settings, and then click on "Build Settings"
 - Set *Header Search Paths* to be (including quotes):